mdsteiner/EFAtools/tests/testthat/_snaps/efa_mi.md

       efa_mi(raw, n_factors = 1, estimator = "PAF", rotation = "none")
     Message
-      i `x` is not a correlation matrix; computing correlations from the raw data. i `x` is not a correlation matrix; computing correlations from the raw data.
+      i `x` is not a correlation matrix; computing correlations from the raw data.
     Condition
       Error in `efa_mi()`:
       !
 Imputation 2 could not be fitted.